Fort Montgomery (Lake Champlain)

-Fort Montgomery on Lake Champlain is the second of two American forts built at the northernmost point of the American part of the lake: a first, unnamed fort built on the same site in 1816 and Fort Montgomery built in 1844.
+Fort Montgomery on Lake Champlain is the second of two United States forts built at the northernmost point of the United States part of the lake: a first, unnamed fort had been built on the same site in 1816 but had been disassembled after engineers realised they were technically building on Canadian territory.
+Following the realignment of the border in 1842, a second fortification named Fort Montgomery was built on the same site in 1844.

-The current massive stone fortification, the second fort, was built between 1844 and 1871 at the Canada–US border of Lake Champlain at Island Point in the village of Rouses Point, New York.
+The current stone fortification, the second fort, was built between 1844 and 1871 at the Canada–US border of Lake Champlain at Island Point in the village of Rouses Point, New York.

 Background

 "Fort Blunder"

 Construction had begun on the first fort at this location, an octagonal structure with 30 ft walls, in 1816 to protect against an attack from British Canada such as that which led to the Battle of Plattsburgh in 1814.
 In July 1817, President James Monroe visited the incomplete fortification and the adjacent military reservation known locally as "the commons".
-However, due to an earlier surveying error it was later found that this first fort was inadvertently built on the Canadian side of the border, resulting in its sometimes being better known as "Fort Blunder".

-When a new survey discovered that the 45th parallel was actually located some 0.75 mi south, effectively placing the fort in Canada, all construction on this first fort stopped and the site was abandoned.
+When a new survey discovered that the 45th parallel was actually located some 0.75 mi south compared to the markers on the 1771-1773 Collins–Valentine line, effectively placing the fort in Canada, all construction on this first fort stopped and the site was abandoned.
 Much of its material was scavenged by the locals for use in their own homes and public buildings.
+It became popularly known as "Fort Blunder" for this reason.

 No evidence has come to light that this first fort was ever named, with most contemporary documents simply referring to it as the "works", "fortification", or "battery" at Rouse's Point.
 It is often mistakenly referred to as Fort Montgomery.
 The site of the first fort was listed on the National Register of Historic Places under the name "Fort Montgomery" in 1977.